IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. It fires off a request to the peer to read the block's stats
 1. It sends a reset UI message to all clients through the websocket
 1. It fires off a request to the cc to read marble index and then reads each marble
-1. It fires off a request to the cc to read the open trades
+1. It fires off a request to the cc to read the open trades (used in Part 2)

 The results will then be sent to the clients via the websocket (in individual messages).
+One more small note is about this line `stats.height = chain_stats.height - 1;`.
+We subtract 1 because the API `/chain` tells me the number of blocks.
+But the API `/chain/blocks/<block #>` takes the id of a block which is indexed to 0.
+So if we want details on blockheight #5, we build a request for `/chain/blocks/4`.

 That’s it!
 Hope you had fun trading some marbles in part 1.